R41D3NN/Github---Google-Chrome-Hosted-App/README.md

 Github---Google-Chrome-Hosted-App
 =================================

-A Google Chrome Hosted App for quickly opening our favorite, Github!
+A Google Chrome Hosted App for quickly opening our favorite repo manager, Github!